vuetifyjs/nuxt-module/docs/guide/index.md

 You can also use it in Nuxt Layers, the module will scan for `vuetify.config` files with the following extensions: `js`, `mjs`, `cjs`, `ts`, `cts` and `mts`.

-This module will watch Vuetify configuration files in dev and only configuration files outside `node_modules`.
+This module will watch Vuetify configuration files in development and only configuration files outside `node_modules`.

-When any Vuetify configuration file is changed in dev, this module will invalidate all the virtual configuration modules and the importers; once the modules have been invalidated, it will send a full page reload.
+When any Vuetify configuration file is changed in development, this module will invalidate all virtual configuration modules.
+The current version of the module will send 2 or 3 full page reloads in a row, not very optimal but much better than restarting the development server, we will try to fix it in future versions.

 For example, you can configure:
 ```ts